 In my first treatise, The Problem with Inerrancy, I raised the serious question about completeness, or as the Bible record has it, incompleteness of the New Testament.
 Incompleteness is just one detail that brings “inerrancy” into serious question.
 In addition to this problem, the “inerrancy” crowd is led into serious scrutiny concerning the “canonization” of the Bible (NT).
 If the Bible was inspired, can we say the same of it’s canonization?
 And if not, the human agency has often been the weak link in God’s economy.
 God did inspire the writings we have.
 But there is NO evidence that canonization was inspired.

-In my first treatise I mention how the ideal of “inerrancy” embattles believers with a philosophical contention from anti-believers, atheists and the like.
-Because of “inerrancy” the battle is not longer about how God changed my life.
-Its about a philosophical position that defends “the book” which has become the new focus of faith.
+In my first treatise I mention how the ideal of “inerrancy” embattles believers with a philosophical contention from anti-believers, atheists, and the like.
+Because of “inerrancy” the battle is no longer about how God changed my life.
+It’s about a philosophical position that defends “the book” which has become the new focus of faith.
 “Inerrancy” has traded what should be undeniable and unavoidable in a believer’s life for a philosophical position that is indefensible.

 Gene McClure posts one of those if/then philosophical devices.
 One of the Fundamentalist/Evangelical core tenets is “once saved always saved” or “eternal security.”
-Without side tracking into that morass, lets just say there is a ton of scripture that do not support that extreme position.
+Without side tracking into that morass, lets just say there is a ton of scriptures that does not support that extreme position.
 Thus, Gene is using a theological extrapolation, which cannot be conclusively proven to support another extrapolation of God sovereignly preserving His Word.
-The only problem is, why didn’t God just saved mankind the headache and prevent us from sinning in the first place?
-Why didn’t God prevent Israel from screwing up God’s kingdom through them so that He would have to take it away from them, see: Matt.
+The only problem is, why didn’t God just save mankind the headache and prevent us from sinning in the first place?
+Why didn’t God prevent Israel from screwing up God’s kingdom through them so that He would have to take it away from them?
+See: Matt.
 21:43.
 Gene’s logic makes no sense.

 These “inerrancy” folks will go to stupendous lengths to support their view.
 If you question their theology they, through philosophical means, attempt to paint you as questioning God or call Him a liar.
 This type of manipulation is insane and is to be avoided or called out for what it is.
 God is not like the religionist who seeks to control you and silence your questions or the questioning of their logic by demonizing you.
 This isn’t what Jesus did, but rather a carbon copy of the actions of the Pharisees.